anandnbarai/assignment/Module 4 Advance PHP/README.md

 • If user select for the full day than user only have selection for the checking checkout date

 • If user select Half day than user have option of date and slot option (like user want to book room for first half – Morning (8AM to 6PM) if user select for second halfit‟s for evening (7PM to Morning 7AM)).
 Do proper validation like if user can book only available slot. (have touse jQuery -> Ajax, validation, Json passing).

+<br><br>
+<h3><i> JQuery </i></h3>

+a) What is jQuery?

+b) How are JavaScript and jQuery different?

+c) Which is the starting point of code execution in jQuery?

+d) Document Load Vs Window.
+Load() jQuery

+e) What is the difference between prop and attr?

+f) Explain Difference Between JQuery And JavaScript?

+g) How We Can Select The Specified <li> Element From The ListOf <li> Elements In <ul>?

+h) In <table> Design Change The Color Of Even <tr> Elements To “green” And Change The Color Of Odd <tr> Elements To “blue” Color?
+Give An Example Code?

+i) How We Can Implement Animation Effects In Jquery?

+j) Apply jQuery validation using library.

+k) Create custom dynamic function for require field validator.

+l) Get state data by country selection (Ajax).

+m) Image uploading with preview.